NimeshVadgama/readium-chromium/README.md

 > gclient sync

 # About rebase
-We rebased Chromium version from 18 to 22 on Aug 29, 2012.
+We rebased Chromium version from 22 to 24 on Dec 7, 2012.
-This changes master's history and you cannot pull or gclient sync from original source, if you had got Readium Chromium code before Aug 29, 2012.
+This changes master's history and you cannot pull or gclient sync from original source, if you had got Readium Chromium code before Dec 7, 2012.
 If you want to update your forked repository, please follow the following guide.

 * Fork Readium-skia-src and Readium-skia-include on github.